 With the cooler weather in the north comes trips to warmer locales, where it is the rainy season.
 While travel planning can be exhaustive, ensuring that you stay healthy during and after your trip is always a concern.
-If you are a young adult of child bearing age, the Zika virus is one that you need to know about.
+If you are of child bearing age, the Zika virus is one that you need to know about.

 What is the Zika virus?